maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 minimal makespan is NP-hard, but LPT scheduling gives us makespans that are no worse than 133% of the optimal schedule.

-With this release, Malestrom now has an improved scheduling algorithm.
+With this release, Maelstrom now has an improved scheduling algorithm.
 Maelstrom now keeps track of which tests are new and which tests failed the last time they were run.
 Now, new tests always have highest priority, followed by tests that failed the last time they were run, followed by all other tests.